 In the north of Saskatchewan, just south of Waskesiu, to be exact, I was born in a Red Cross Hospital.
 My parents were Canadian born children of immigrants, the English, my father; and the Croatian, my mother.
 My Croatian grandfather arrived in 1903; the photograph of his growing family, six years later, the cover image of the book, Croatians in Canada (Rasporich, M&S, 1982).
 He farmed, read, translated and later, in a regular circuit, visited his nine daughters and their families.
 After a stop in Canada in 1909, my English grandparents moved to Detroit where my father grew up.
 His brother, Oswald King, a Benedictine monk was my godfather, whom I loved visiting as a child at St. Peter’s Abbey, Muenster, and later when I participated in many of Saskatchewan Writers Guild writing retreats at St Pete’s.

-I grew up in a large family (eventually, seven kids) in and around Saskatoon.
-One summer I worked at SaskPower, in Regina.
-There I met, and married, my Engineer husband and soon had three children.
+I grew up in a large family, in and around Saskatoon.
+One summer I worked at SaskPower, in Regina where I met, and married, my Engineer husband and soon had three children.
 As they grew I read, and studied — at the Regina Conservatory and the fledgling University of Regina; I also followed in my mother’s footsteps working as an advocate, for whatever was required, from roads to education.
 This led to regular social commentary on CBC radio, and though I’d lived in books (and the prairie) all of my life, I didn’t think of the commentaries as “writing.”

 After a (rule of 80) early retirement I began work at the Archdiocese of Regina as Coordinator of Ecumenism, working with multiple faith traditions for common cause, whether reconciliation or diverse social justice issues.
 After another early retirement I was invited to become a Research Fellow at the Canadian Plains Research Centre where I worked on a number of projects, including research for a biographical memoir of the famed Regina Five artist, Arthur McKay, and with artists Jeannie Mah and Lorne Beug, developed and edited the multi-award winning nonfiction book, Regina’s Secret Spaces: love and lore of local geography; and more recently, with Jeannie Mah and Susan Birley, edited Biblio Files, a history of the Regina Public Library.